History of Marvel Cave

 Discovered by a curious dog in 1862, the fantastic cave has been giving fun and entertainment to explorers for over one and a half century.
 Guests travelled to the cave in comfortable jeep-drawn trams due to the fragility of the cave.

 The beautiful and enormous natural spectacles filled the cave with pearls, massive columns, flowstones, and more.
 The cave is a perfect place to bring the whole family while you’re visiting Branson.
-The only ride-through cave in America, Marvel Cave requires no walking and the cave’s temperature stays around 60 degrees Fahrenheit year-round.
+The cave’s temperature stays around 60 degrees Fahrenheit year-round.

 During the early days of the 15th century, the Marvel Cave was first discovered by the Osage Indians.
 When they were hearing strange noises arising from deep within the entrance, the early settlers feared the cave, never entered it, and they named the place as “The Devil’s Den”.

 In 1541, upon discovering the place, the Spanish explorers entered the cave hoping to find riches but nothing found.
 The next exploration to the cave occurred in 1869 and the explorers descended into the cave to look for valuable mineral deposits.
 Then a group of miners headed by Henry T. Blow, traveled by horseback to the entrance of the Devil’s Den.

 The miners carried lanterns and studied the cave walls and carefully searched for signs of mineral deposits.
 The miners surfaced late in the evening, failed to find the lead ore they sought, but they were convinced that marble could be found inside the cave.
 Their report sparked the interest of the locals and decided to rename the cave, Marble Cave.
 When Mr. Lynch’s died in 1927, the name of the cave was changed from Marble to Marvel Cave as no marble was ever mined from the cave, but only bat guano.